19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Vicugna vicugna

-(Except the populations of: Argentina [the populations of the Provinces of Jujuy and Catamarca and the semi-captive populations of the Provinces of Jujuy, Salta, Catamarca, La Rioja and San Juan]; Bolivia [the whole population]; Chile [population of the Primera Región]; and Peru [the whole population]; which are included in Appendix II)
+[Except the populations of: Argentina (the populations of the Provinces of Jujuy and Catamarca and the semi-captive populations of the Provinces of Jujuy, Salta, Catamarca, La Rioja and San Juan), Chile (population of the Primera Región), Ecuador (the whole population), Peru (the whole population) and the Plurinational State of Bolivia (the whole population), which are included in Appendix II]

 3.

 Vicugna vicugna

-(Only the populations ofArgentina 1[the populations of the provinces of Jujuy and Catamarca and the semi captive populations of the Provinces of Jujuy, Salta, Catamarca, La Rioja and San Juan];Bolivia 2[the whole population];Chile 3[population of the Primera Region];
+[Only the populations of Argentina1(the populations of the Provinces of Jujuy and Catamarca and the semi-captive populations of the Provinces of Jujuy, Salta, Catamarca, La Rioja and San Juan), Chile2(population of the Primera Región), Ecuador3(the whole population), Peru4(the whole population) and the Plurinational State of Bolivia5(the whole population); all other populations are included in Appendix I]

 1

 Population of Argentina (listed in Appendix II):

-For the exclusive purpose of allowing international trade in wool sheared from live vicunas, in cloth, and in derived manufactured products and other handicraft aretfacts.
-The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservacion y Manejo de la Vicuna, and the selvages the words “VICUNA-ARGENTINA”.
-Other products must bear a label including the logotype and the designation “VICUNA-ARGENTINA-ARTESANIA”.
+For the exclusive purpose of allowing international trade in wool sheared from live vicuñas, in cloth, and in derived manufactured products and other handicraft artefacts.
+The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservación y Manejo de la Vicuña, and the selvages the words ‘VICUÑA-ARGENTINA’.
+Other products must bear a label including the logotype and the designation ‘VICUÑA-ARGENTINA-ARTESANÍA’.

 All other specimens shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly.

 2

-Population of Bolivia (listed in Appendix II):
+Population of Chile (listed in Appendix II):

-For the exclusive purpose of allowing international trade in wool sheared from live vicunas, and in cloth and items made thereof, including luxury handicrafts and knitted articles.

-The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservacion y Manejo de la Vicuna, and the selvages the words “VICUNA-BOLIVIA”.
-Other products must bear a label including the logotype and the designation “VICUNA-BOLIVIA-ARTESANIA”.
+For the exclusive purpose of allowing international trade in wool sheared from live vicuñas, and in cloth and items made thereof, including luxury handicrafts and knitted articles.
+The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservación y Manejo de la Vicuña, and the selvages the words ‘VICUÑA-CHILE’.
+Other products must bear a label including the logotype and the designation ‘VICUÑA-CHILE-ARTESANÍA’.

 All other specimens shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly.

 3

-Population of Chile (listed in Appendix II):
+Population of Ecuador (listed in Appendix II):

-For the exclusive purpose of allowing international trade in wool sheared from live vicunas, and in cloth and items made thereof, including luxury handicrafts and knitted articles.
-The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to the Convenio para la Conservacion y Manejo de la Vicuna, and the selvages the words “VICUNA-CHILE”.
-Other products must bear a lable including the logotype and the designation “VICUNA-CHILE-ARTESANIA”
+For the exclusive purpose of allowing international trade in wool sheared from live vicuñas and in cloth and items made thereof, including luxury handicrafts and knitted articles.
+The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservación y Manejo de la Vicuña, and the selvages the words ‘VICUÑA ECUADOR’.
+Other products must bear a label including the logotype and the designation ‘VICUÑA ECUADOR-ARTESANÍA’.

 All other specimens shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly.

-Peru 4[the whole population]; all other populations are included in Appendix I)

 4

 Population of Peru (listed in Appendix II):

-For the exclusive purpose of allowing international trade in wool sheared from live vicunas and in the stock extant at the time of the ninth meeting of the Conference of the Parties (November 1994) of 3249 kg of wool, and in cloth and items made thereof, including luxury handicrafts and knitted articles.
-The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservacion y Manejo de la Vicuna, and the selvages the words “VICUNA-PERU”.
-Other products must bear a label including the logotype and the designation “VICUNA-PERU-ARTESANIA”.
+For the exclusive purpose of allowing international trade in wool sheared from live vicuñas and in the stock extant at the time of the ninth meeting of the Conference of the Parties (November 1994) of 3249 kg of wool, and in cloth and items made thereof, including luxury handicrafts and knitted articles.
+The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservación y Manejo de la Vicuña, and the selvages the words ‘VICUÑA-PERÚ’.
+Other products must bear a label including the logotype and the designation ‘VICUÑA-PERÚ-ARTESANÍA’.

+All other specimens shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly.

+5

+Population of the Plurinational State of Bolivia (listed in Appendix II):

+For the exclusive purpose of allowing international trade in wool sheared from live vicuñas, and in cloth and items made thereof, including luxury handicrafts and knitted articles.
+The reverse side of the cloth must bear the logotype adopted by the range States of the species, which are signatories to theConvenio para la Conservación y Manejo de la Vicuña, and the selvages the words ‘VICUÑA-BOLIVIA’.
+Other products must bear a label including the logotype and the designation ‘VICUÑA-BOLIVIA-ARTESANÍA’.

 All other specimens shall be deemed to be specimens of species included in Appendix I and the trade in them shall be regulated accordingly.